 This easy Southern-style fried corn is made with fresh corn kernels, butter, optional sugar, and seasonings.
 Add a little bacon grease for extra flavor.

 Consider sautéing some finely chopped onions and sweet bell pepper in the butter before adding the corn.
 It makes a delicious and colorful side dish.
 Alternatively, add a small amount of finely minced jalapeno pepper or chipotle pepper for some heat.
 A dash of cayenne pepper would be good as well.

 - 2 cups fresh corn kernels (about 6 ears)

 - 2 tablespoons butter (or use part bacon drippings)

 - Optional: sugar

-- Fiesta Corn - Add 2 tablespoons of finely minced onion and 2 tablespoons of finely minced green and/or red bell pepper.
+- Add color and flavor to the corn with some minced onion and bell pepper.
+Add 2 tablespoons of finely minced onion and 2 tablespoons of finely minced green and/or red bell pepper.
 Cook in the skillet for 2 minutes before you add the corn.

-- Chipotle Corn - Mince about 1/2 to one whole chipotle pepper in adobo sauce and add it to the corn a few minutes before it is done cooking.
+- For some smoky spice, mince about 1/2 to one whole chipotle pepper in adobo sauce and add it to the corn a few minutes before it is done cooking.